ArchikaMehta/archikamehta.github.io/_posts/2020-07-31-software-development.md

 excerpt: "ALet's first understand why do we need to develop a software, the answer is simple to performs a specific personal, educational..."
 permalink: # global permalink is set in_config.yml
 tags:
-  - nuget
-  - powershell
-  - powershell gallery
+  - Software
-  - proxy
+  - Software development
 published: true
 comments: true
 author_profile: true